-Field Description M bit.
-The Mandatory bit MUST be set to a 1.
-Length 10 bits.
+Field Description Length 10 bits.
 8 bytes plus 4 additional bytes for each flow that is described.
 Attribute Type 2 bytes.
-Set to 13.
+Set to 14.
 PHBID 6 bits.
-Per Hop Behavior Identifier that equals the 6-bit DSCP with which the RPD transmits L2TPv3 data packets for the flow.
+Per Hop Behavior Identifier that equals the 6-bit DSCP with which the RPI L2TPv3 data packets for the flow.
 Flow ID 3 bits.
-This is an upstream flow ID assigned by the CCAP-Core.
+This is an upstream flow ID assigned by the CCAP Core.
 The flow ID is unique within a session.
+For pseudowires operating with a single flow, such as pseudowires which do not use PSP Sublayer or PSP pseudowires for which the configuration of multiple flows is prohibited, the CCAP Core uses Flow ID value of 0.
 UDP Dest Port 2 bytes.
-This is the UDP Destination Port number selected by the CCAP-Core for incoming upstream L2TPv3 data transport packets containing segments of the identified flow.
-If L2TPv3 has been configured to not use UDP headers, the UDP Destination Port field reserved; it MUST be set to all 0 by the CCAP-Core and MUST be ignored by the RPD.
+This is the UDP Destination Port number selected by the CCAP Core for incoming upstream L2TPv3 data transport packets containing segments of the identified flow.
+If L2TPv3 has been configured to not use UDP headers, the UDP Destination Port field is reserved; it MUST be set to all 0 by the CCAP Core and MUST be ignored by the RPD.